On the many Dirichlet Laplacians on a non-convex polygon and their approximations by point interactions

 Let

 be a closed symmetric linear operator on the Hilbert space $\H$ such that $-S>0$.
 Then by Friedrichs' theorem $S$ has a self-adjoint extension with the same bound.
-Suppose now that $S$ has finite deficiency indices $n_\pm=$dim$\K_\pm>0$, $\K_\pm:=\K(-S^*\pm i)$.
+Suppose now that $S$ has finite deficiency indices $n=n_\pm=$dim$\K_\pm>0$, $\K_\pm:=\K(-S^*\pm i)$.
 By von Neumann's theory of self-adjoint extensions, there exists an unitary operator $U_A:\K_+\to\K_-$ such that

-where $\G(U_A)$ is the graph of $U_A$ and $\oplus_{A}$ denotes the orthogonal sum corresponding to the scalar products inducing the graph norm on $\D(A)$.
-Therefore $S=A|\K(P)$, where $P:\D(A)\to \K_+$ denotes the orthogonal projection onto $\K_+$.
-Thus, since this gives some advantages in applications, we will look for the self-adjoint extensions of $S$ by considering the equivalent problem of the search of the self-adjoint extensions of the restriction of $A$ to the kernel, which we suppose to be dense in $\H$, of a surjective bounded linear operator
+where $\G(U_A)$ is the graph of $U_A$ and $\oplus_{A}$ denotes the orthogonal sum corresponding to the scalar product inducing the graph norm on $\D(A)$.
+Therefore $S=A|\K(P)$, where $P:\D(A)\to \K_+$ denotes the orthogonal projection onto $\K_+\simeq\CO^n$.
+Thus, since this gives some advantages in applications, we will look for the self-adjoint extensions of $S$ by considering the equivalent problem of the search of the self-adjoint extensions of the restriction of $A$ to the kernel, which we suppose to coincide with $\D(S)$, of a surjective bounded linear operator

 Typically $A$ is an elliptic differential operator and $\tau$ is some restriction operator to a discrete set with $n$ points.
-In the case of infinite defect indices typically $\tau$ is the restriction operator along a null subset and $\CO^n$ is substituted by a (fractional order) Sobolev-Hilbert space (see \cite{[Po1]}, \cite{[Po4]} and references therein).
+In the case of infinite defect indices typically $\tau$ is the restriction operator along a null subset and $\CO^n$ is replaced by a (fractional order) Sobolev-Hilbert space (see \cite{[Po1]}, \cite{[Po4]} and references therein).
 By \cite{[Po1]}, \cite{[Po2]} and \cite{[Po4]} one has the following \begin{theorem} The set of all self-adjoint extensions of $S$ is parametrized by the bundle $p:\E(\CO^n)\to\P(\CO^n)$; if $A^{\Pi,\Theta}$ denotes the self-adjoint extension corresponding to $(\Pi,\Theta)\in \E(\CO^n)$ then

 where